Bigjango13/MCPI-Addons/README.md

 # MCPI Addons

-A Minecraft Pi Edition: Reborn mod to add more features to the api.
+A Minecraft Pi Edition: Reborn mod to add more features to the API.

 ## Installing